ghoomfrog/universe/computer science/compressed chunk image format.md

 Full difference  |4        |<ul><li>If there is one channel, the chunk is a 4-bit delta followed by a padding bit and a 3-bit tag for the next chunk outside the current group.<li>If there are two channels, the chunk is two respective 4-bit deltas<li>If there are three channels, the chunk is three respective 4-bit deltas followed by a padding bit and a 3-bit tag for the next chunk outside the current group.
 Luma difference  |5        |a color-deep luma delta from the preceding chunk[^preceding] Chroma difference|6        |<ul><li>If the color mode is bi-channel, the chunk is a color-deep chroma delta from the preceding chunk.[^preceding]<li>If the color mode is tri-channel, the chunk is one 4-bit A chroma delta and one 4-bit B chroma delta from the preceding chunk.[^preceding]
-Macro-indexive   |7        |an 8-bit pixel array index
+Macro-indexive   |7        |an 8-bit macro index

 [^preceding]: if the preceding chunk doesn't exist, it defaults to fully opaque black